How to Be a Woman of Value When a Man Stands You Up

 The next morning, I got this text:

-Cute touch with the prayer arms, don’t you think?
+Cute touch with the prayer emoji, don’t you think?
 Come on, this was the second work excuse in less than a week.
 There’s a pattern here, and I knew I didn’t want to see him again.
 I didn’t want to be reactive.
 So I gave myself all day to process and gather my thoughts.

 Later that night, I wrote: